Overview

 If a Decision requires approval:

-• Upon approval, status is set to Issued
+• Upon approval, status changes to Issued

 ⚠️ Root and child delegations can both require approval β€” independently.